I grew up with parakeets and had them off and on during my life.

 A Little History on Parakeets

-You can have blue, green, two-tone birds, like yellow and green or white and blue.
-There also are all yellow parakeets and pastel colors.
+You can have blue, green, or two-tone birds, like yellow and green or white and blue.
+There are also all-yellow parakeets and pastel colors.
 I once had a light green bird that the pet shop called "sea-foam" color.

-When they were exported to England, they were called budgirigard or "budgies" for short.
+When they were exported to England, they were called budgerigar or "budgies" for short.
 They were very popular in the United States in the 1950s and '60s and were sometimes referred to as budgies, but that has fallen out of use and now they are all called parakeets.

 Bringing Your Parakeet Home

 First, you've got to pick out a smart bird.
 They usually have a whole bunch of parakeets in a big cage.
 Some are pecking at each other, and some are fluttering about.
 You have to watch for a while, find the color that you like, and then watch how he or she interacts with its fellow 'keets.